auraphp/Aura.Di/docs/inheritance.md

 # Class, Interface, and Trait Inheritance

+> N.b.: When specifying fully-qualified class names, **do not** include the leading namespace separator.
+Doing so may lead to unexpected behavior.
+In other words, always use `ClassName` and never use `\ClassName`.

 ## Class Inheritance

 Each class instantiated through the _Container_ "inherits" the constrctor parameter and setter method values of its parents by default.
 This means we can specify a constructor parameter or setter method value on a parent class, and the child class will use it (that is, unless we set an overriding value on the child class).